Seq # 275021010

 Bionomics

-The eggs are deposited at the underside of a leaf of the food plant.
-The caterpillars feed on both sides of the leafs and are fully grown in October.
+The eggs are deposited on the underside of a leaf of the food plant.
+The caterpillars feed on both sides of the leaves and are fully grown in October.

 Cases are easily found in springtime on e.g. smooth Alnus stems.